emberjs/guides/source/routing/index.md

-## Routing
+Imagine we are writing a web app for managing a blog.
+At any given time, we should be able to answer questions like _What post are they looking at?_ and _Are they editing it?_ In Ember.js, the answer to these questions is determined by the URL.

-As users interact with your application, it moves through many different states.
-Ember.js gives you helpful tools for managing that state in a way that scales with your application.
+The URL can be set in a few ways:

-To understand why this is important, imagine we are writing a web app for managing a blog.
-At any given time, we should be able to answer questions like: _Is the user currently logged in?
-Are they an admin user?
-What post are they looking at?
-Is the settings screen open?
-Are they editing the current post?_
+* The user loads the app for the first time.

-In Ember.js, each of the possible states in your application is represented by a URL.
-Because all of the questions we asked above— _Are we logged in?
-What post are we looking at?_ —are encapsulated by route handlers for the URLs, answering them is both simple and accurate.
+* The user changes the URL manually, such as by clicking the back button or by editing the address bar.

-At any given time, your application has one or more _active route handlers_.
-The active handlers can change for one of two reasons:
+* The user clicks a link within the app.

-1. The user interacted with a component, which generated an event that caused the URL to change.
+* Some other event in the app causes the URL to change.

-2. The user changed the URL manually (e.g., via the back button), or the page was loaded for the first time.
+Regardless of how the URL becomes set, the Ember router then maps the current URL to one or more route handlers.
+A route handler can do several things:

-When the current URL changes, the newly active route handlers may do one or more of the following:
+* It can render a template.

-1. Conditionally redirect to a new URL.
+* It can load a model that is then available to the template.
-2. Update a controller so that it represents a particular model.
+* It can redirect to a new route, such as if the user isn't allowed to visit that part of the app.
-3. Change the template on screen, or place a new template into an existing outlet.
+* It can handle actions that involve changing a model or transitioning to a new route.